Face Mask applies a 2D texture to a user’s face to create face paint or makeup effects.

 - Total effect package: Less than 5 MB

-Face Region: This property will designate where the mesh will appear on the face: Whole (Default), Eyes, Eyelashes, and Lips.
+Face Region: This property designates where the mesh will appear on the face.
+Chose Whole (default), Eyes, Eyelashes, or Lips.

-Texture: Click Face Mask Texture to choose a texture from the Assets picker.
+Texture: Choose a texture from the Assets picker.

-Be careful of the size of the image you imported for Face Mask.
+Note the size of the image you imported for the face mask.
 If you change the Face Region type to Eyes, Lips, or Eyelashes, make sure the size of your image is aligned with the template we provided above.

-Opacity Enable: Check this property to customize the Opacity Texture and Color of the mesh.
-This is checked by default.
+Opacity Enable: Customize the Opacity Texture and Color of the mesh.
+This is selected by default.

-- Opacity Texture: This property allows the user to apply an alpha mask texture to the mask.
-Click this property to choose a texture from the Assets picker.
+- Opacity Texture: Apply an alpha mask texture to the mask.
+Choose a texture from the Assets picker.

 - Soft Light

 Adjust a Face Mask’s Texture Position